alang24/VCT-TeamPerformanceIndicators/README.md

 # VCT-TeamPerformanceIndicators

-Test
+- Script to pull group stage standings
+- Script to pull group stage match results

-TODO: implement script to pull match results and URL
+TODO: implement script to pull stats from each match